 The output stage is another platform to alter the sonic picture.

-The ability to sculpt the wah sound is personified in the work of Melvin Wah Wah Watson Bagin (1950-2018).
+(1950-2018).
 Using the filtering effect of a Cry Baby, he would add a delay of 230 ms with two or three repeats to a picked downward glissando producing a signature effect.
-He also added phasing and drive to create textures as well as rhythm1 (check out Papa was a Rolling Stone, The Temptations).
-Using the wah pedal in conjunction with other effects is an ideal way to improvise with and personalize the sound of your instrument.
+He also added phasing and drive to create textures as well as rhythm1 (check out Papa was a Rolling Stone,

 The WD7 is an excellent expression pedal for the electric vibraphone, besides having all the classic sounds, through its varied adjustments, it contributes a vocal quality to phrasing.
 The wah is a physically controlled effect making the interplay between the vibe pedal and the wah pedal an unlimited resource of phrasing and sound.